webbiscuit/webbiscuit-website/source/cv/index.md

 **Government Projects**

-- Tech lead to create a new web frontend to enable government backed businesses to manage their accounts and bookings.
+- Tech lead to create a new web frontend to enable government backed vehicle businesses to manage their accounts and bookings.
 Working to GDS guidelines.
 (Javascript/AWS).
-- Technical lead for high-profile government project to digitally transform a life defining process.
+- Technical lead for high-profile government project to transform the driving test from a paper-based system to digital.
 Working to GDS guidelines, and the project won awards.
 (Ionic/Typescript/AWS)

 **Hack 24**